My Inaugural Kayak Trip with Talaysay Tours

 The Herring Frenzy

-After a couple of hours of paddling we could see the ancestral forest garden off in the distance.
-Blythe and I lingered at the back of our small flotilla when I heard it, sizzling!
+After a couple hours of paddling we could see the ancestral forest garden off in the distance, the foreshore swathed in brilliant shades of white that transitioned to earthy brown hues, which gave rise to vibrant, deep greens nestled under a blue bird sky.
+Blythe and I lingered at the back of our small flotilla, which I needed after leading the group to our camp the day before alongside an extremely fit gym owner.
+As we floated there trying to spot an osprey which we could hear high up in the trees but couldn’t see, my ear tuned into a different sound altogether…sizzling!
 My eyes raced down the mountainside until they found the surface of the sea and a mess of ripples all around our kayaks.
 Herring!

-A giant school of silvery blue juvenile herring were breaching the surface all around us in a full-blown feeding frenzy.
-We watched in awe for several minutes while the young fish filled their bellies.
-I peered over the side of my kayak and watched as the school raced under us in an endless stream, flashing teal-silver in the sunlight.
+These waters are rich in plankton and I was sure the algal bloom earlier that day had sparked a great feast for animals like mysis shrimp and our Pacific herring.
+A giant school of silvery blue, juvenile herring were breaching the surface all around us in a full blown feeding frenzy.
+We watched in awe for several long minutes while the young fish filled their bellies.
+I peered over the side of my kayak, grateful to be sitting so low to the surface and watched as the school raced under us in what looked like an endless stream, flashing teal-silver as they caught rays of sunlight.

 Oyster city in the ancestral sea garden.